-Please let me quote this interesting text: People rather admire what is new, although they do not know whether it is right or wrong.
+Please let me quote this 2500 years old text: People rather admire what is new, although they do not know whether it is right or wrong.
 They even prefer it to what they are accustomed to, and of which they know it is right.
 What is strange, they even prefer this to what is obvious.
-I must state here, what the mistakes are, which I wish to unteach, and what instructions I have to give to those who want to become specialists.
 Source: Hippocrates, in his book "Bone Fractures".
 Published in the year 400 B.C.

 At Emission Labs, our primary goal is, that our tubes are used in such a way, that best sound comes together with best life time expectancy, and lowest failure rate.

-For this reason we need to put up front clearly in this discussion, that the major reason for problems with our tubes, in almost every case had something to do with these cases:
+Ever since, the reason for problems with our tubes, in almost every case had something to do with these factors:

-- Unusual circuits for switching the whole amplifier on.
+- Mistakenly designed circuits for switching the whole amplifier on.

 - DC coupled output tubes.

-This Technical Bulletin is only about the first issue.
+Well, this Technical Bulletin is only about the first issue.
+(The lines above here).
 Here it will be explained in some more detail, what happens inside the tube, how this influences the result sound wise.

-The items discussed will be hum, inter modulation, the bias scheme, and what this does to the lifetime and reliability of the tube.
+It should always be avoided to speak about "sound" only, and ignore the technical aspects behind it.
+Without technical understanding, you can only say what you hear, and hear what is said, but not more.
+The items discussed here, will be hum, inter modulation, bias scheme, and what this does to the lifetime and reliability of the tube.

 - What is a heater?